dfelinto/blender-manual/manual/render/output/properties/format.rst

    Crops the rendered image to the size of the render region, instead of rendering a transparent background around it.

-.. _bpy.types.Scene.frame_start:
-.. _bpy.types.Scene.frame_end:

-Frame Start, End
-   Set the *Start* and *End* frames for :doc:`Rendering Animations </render/output/animation>`.

-.. _bpy.types.Scene.frame_step:

-Step
-   Controls the number of frames to advance by for each frame in the timeline.

 .. _bpy.types.RenderSettings.fps:
 .. _bpy.types.RenderSettings.fps_base: